-Walking away is for excessive meowing.
-You should still make sure to spend time with your cat every day, especially playing to provide a proper amount of exercise.
-Exercise and play are essential to your cat’s well-being.
+Walking away is for excessive meowing, but make sure to spend time with your cat every day (he’s part of your family, after all).
+Playing with your cat also provides a proper amount of exercise, essential for his well-being.

-- Don’t Miss: 10 Fresh and Easy Ways to Exercise a Cat
+Don’t Miss: 10 Easy Ways to Exercise Your Cat

 2. Under the Weather

 Meowing is one way a cat communicates, and he may be trying to tell you that he doesn’t feel well.
-Cats are very good at hiding illnesses, and meowing or making noise without showing interest in the food or treat could be a warning sign of an illness that needs attention.
+Cats are good at hiding illnesses, and meowing or making noise without showing interest in food could be a warning sign of disease that needs attention.

-The constant meowing could be a sign of an overactive thyroid, kidney disease, problems urinating or many other health issues.
-If the meowing behavior is something your cat hasn’t done before, it’s worth a trip to the vet.
+Constant meowing could be a sign of an overactive thyroid, kidney disease, problems urinating or a host of other health issues.
+If this behavior is something new in your cat, it’s worth a trip to the vet.

 5. Old Age and Confusion